-- A current database of GLTC routes, microtransit area, and stop information will be sent to the City of Lynchburg's GIS department at least yearly. - An up-to-date bus stop database will be maintained by CVTPO staff. - A multi-modal connectivity network document that will identify short-term and longterm first and last-mile recommendations, including ADA accessibility stop improvements.
-Efforts may include programmatic recommendations to improve rider experience and choice rider promotion efforts. - Execution of data analysis, surveys, applications, and planning reports for GLTC as requested.
+• A current database of GLTC routes, microtransit area, and stop information will be sent to the City of Lynchburg's GIS department at least yearly.

+- An up-to-date bus stop database will be maintained by CVTPO staff. - A multi-modal connectivity network document that will identify short-term and longterm first and last-mile recommendations, including ADA accessibility stop improvements.
+Efforts may include programmatic recommendations to improve rider experience and choice rider promotion efforts. - Execution of data analysis, surveys, applications, and planning reports for GLTC as requested. - Development of the GLTC Bus Stop Inventory and Facility Recommendation Plan, a summary document and GIS-mapping of stop facilities and facility improvement rating and expansion recommendations. - Development of the Timberlake GLTC Service Expansion Assessment that will summarize findings on the need and interest for transit service expansion into Campbell County along Timberlake and, with interest and commitment findings, recommendations for next step, feasibility and funding study opportunities.